lgalke/boatpi/README.md

 Reduce Screen Resolution
 ------------------------

 When the GPU of the Raspberry Pi is to weak or the power consumption is too high, reduce the screen resolution.
 Run `sudo raspi-config`, navigate to *Advanced Options &gt; Resolution* and set resolution according to your display (720p is recommended).
-Run `sudo reboot`, to let changes within `raspi-config` take effect.
+Then issue a reboot (`sudo reboot`), to let changes within `raspi-config` take effect.

 Adjust the Framebuffer
 ----------------------